-Clermont State Historic Site: Alida Schuyler Livingston was the matriarch of multiple noted early American families but she was also a powerful businessperson in her own right who, along with her second husband, exerted significant political and economic influence in the colony.
-She was part of a larger tradition of Dutch entrepreneurial women in the early colony that thrived thanks in part to the equal economic rights afforded to men and women under Dutch legal tradition.
-You can read more about Alida Livingston at the New York State Museum and Clermont State Historic Site's blogpost: Robert and Alida, Alida and Robert
+Clermont State Historic Site, Germantown: Alida Schuyler Livingston (1656-1727) was the matriarch of multiple noted early American families and also a powerful businessperson who, along with her second husband, exerted significant political and economic influence in the colony.
+Livingston was part of a larger tradition of Dutch entrepreneurial women in the early colony that thrived thanks in part to the equal economic rights afforded to men and women under Dutch legal tradition.

-Oriskany Battlefield State Historic Site: During the Battle of Oriskany, Oneida woman Tyonajanegen (Two Kettles) accompanied her husband Han Yerry Tewahangarahken into battle, reloading his musket for him after he was wounded.
-She was known for her valor and her skills as a horsewoman, riding quickly to Fort Schuyler to warm of a coming attack.
-You can read more about Tyonajanegen and Han Yerry at the Onieda Indian Nation Or visit the Oriskany Battlefield State Historic Site
+Oriskany Battlefield State Historic Site, Oriskany: Tyonajanegen/Two Kettles Together, an Oneida woman, accompanied her husband, Han Yerry Tewahangarahken, during the Battle of Oriskany, reloading his musket for him after he was wounded.
+She was known for her valor and her skills as a horsewoman, riding quickly to Fort Schuyler to warn of a coming attack.

 Schuyler Mansion State Historic Site, Albany: Angelica Schuyler (1756-1814):